itzVort3x1/packet-sniffer/README.md

 # packet-sniffer
-A script that helps you sniff all the packets flowing through an interface.
+A script that helps you sniff all the packets flowing through an interface in the same network